SeaforthLocation: Middle Harbour

 Seaforth overlooks Middle Harbour and is linked south to Mosman by the Spit Bridge.
 To the west, Seaforth overlooks Sugarloaf Bay across to the suburbs of Northbridge, Castlecrag and Castle Cove.
 The Garigal National Park sits on the northern border.
 Middle Harbour has few beaches and the shoreline of Seaforth is no exception.

-There are only two spots for swimming here, both of them quite small on tiny ribbons of beach.
+Middle Harbour has few beaches and the shoreline of Seaforth is no exception.
+There are only two spots for swimming here, both of them quite small on tiny ribbons of sand.
 A swimming enclosure on the northern side of Pickering Point is accessed via Gurney Crescent.
-Sangrado Pool is located at the end of Sangrado Street alongside the Seaforth Sailing Club s boatshed.
+Sangrado Pool is located at the end of Sangrado Street alongside the Seaforth Sailing Club's boatshed.

 Seaforth is not far from Military Road, Mosman and its fashion, food and antique temptations.
 Nearby Manly's lively cafe, restaurant and beachside pub culture, as well as several good galleries, bookshops and antiques stores, are only 3 km from Seaforth, to the East along Sydney Road.
 The Spit and Clontarf areas below Seaforth, offer quality dining and picnic facilities.